TILseg/TILseg/README.md

 - - - -
 This work is a revision and an extension of a [previous project](https://github.com/ViditShah98/Digital_segmentation_BRCA_547_Capstone) that originated from the CHEME 545/546 course at the University of Washington.
 Updates have been made from a fork of the [TILseg/TILseg respository](https://github.com/TILseg/TILseg) that originated from the CHEME 545/546 course (Winter 2023) at the University of Washington.

-Both the previous project and this work is a continuation of the research performed in [Mittal Research Lab](https://shachimittal.com/) at the University of Washington.
+Both the previous project and this work are a continuation of the research performed in [Mittal Research Lab](https://shachimittal.com/) at the University of Washington.

 ### 7. REPO STRUCTURE ###
 - - - -